Mayer123/CS_Model_Adaptation/README.md

 # CS_Model_Adaptation
-This repository contains the code for the paper "Refining Pre-trained Models for Generalizable Commonsense Reasoning" (EMNLP 2021).
+This repository contains the code for the paper "Exploring Strategies for Generalizable Commonsense Reasoning with Pre-trained Models" (EMNLP 2021).
 See full paper [here]()

 Note that our finetuning and inference code are adpated from [ProtoQA](https://github.com/iesl/ProtoQA_GPT2), prefix-tuning code is adapted from [PrefixTuning](https://github.com/XiangLi1999/PrefixTuning),